 On average, your heart can beat more than 100,000 times a day and pump 2,000 gallons of blood.
 It is an amazing machine, but sometimes, the heart doesn’t beat as you would expect.
 Perhaps, you notice a fluttering sensation or an unexpected acceleration of heartbeats.
 If this happens, you could have a condition called atrial fibrillation, or AFib.

-Michael Kim, MD, is an interventional cardiologist at North Colorado Medical Center.
+Shane Rowan, MD, is a cardiac electrophysiologist at Banner Health in Colorado.
 He explains that AFib is the most common abnormal heart rhythm in the world.

 With AFib being such a common problem, let’s take some time to understand more about it.

 To better understand AFib, it helps to understand the heart and how it works.
 The heart is a structure made up of four distinct chambers.
 The upper chambers are called the atria, and the lower chambers are called the ventricles.

 Within the right atrium—the upper right chamber—there is a special cluster of cells called the sinoatrial node, or SA node.
 These cells tell the heart when it needs to contract or beat.
 The signal starts at the SA node and then travels along to the other chambers to make them contract as they normally would, allowing the proper amount of blood to be pushed out through the body.

 With atrial fibrillation, those signals are not organized, which causes the heart to quiver.
 Because the beats are no longer coordinated, uneven amounts of blood pump out of the heart.

 The quivering or fluttering sensation is the most common symptom of AFib, as Dr. Rowan notes.
 While not all patients experience this, you may not be surprised to hear the symptom that Dr. Rowan says tends to be patients’ biggest complaint.